 Back to Cold Springs Trailhead

-There were so many down logs on both sides of the trail.
-Luckily, the path was mostly clear, and we only climbed over a handful en route.
-Later the roadway took a turn east at the lowest point of the trip.
-It’s the start of Chopaka Mountain Road as well.
+There were lots of down logs on both sides of the trail.
+But the path was mostly clear, with only a handful en route.
+The road turned east at the lowest point of the trip, which was also the start of Chopaka Mountain Road.

-From there, it’s another three miles to go back up to the car.
-Along the way, we walked through an area that looked like a reroute because the path was less defined.
-But thank goodness for the ample diamond markers leading the way!
+From there, it’s only three miles to the car.
+Along the way, we walked through an area that looked like a reroute because of the less-defined paths.
+But thank goodness for the ample diamond markers showing us the way!

 See more trip photos here.